 - A fish strike can damage balsa wood

-8. Trout Magnet Ultimate Kit – Best Trout Lure Kit
+8. Trout Magnet Ultimate Kit

 If you want everything you need in one place, look for a trout lure kit.
-This trout magnet contains 85 pieces including floats, fluoro leader, fishing line, hooks, and split tail bodies.
-This gives you a wide variety of colors to play around until you find something the trout are looking for.
+This trout magnet contains 85 pieces, including floats, fluoro leader, fishing line, hooks, and split tail bodies.
+This gives you a wide variety of colors to play around with until you find something the trout are looking for.

 Pros